Two-channel global compactness and existence for critical GJMS equations on hyperbolic space: Introduction

+Finally, the existence of two solutions in Theorem~\ref{Main Theorem} is established via a concentration--linking argument in the spirit of Passaseo \cite{Passaseo}, adapted to our higher order hyperbolic setting.
+The first solution is obtained by showing that the constrained infimum $c(\alpha) > S_{m,n}$ lies in the compactness window.
+The second solution is produced by a min-max scheme involving barycenter and concentration maps.

-We organize the paper as follows: in Section 2 we give some notations, preliminaries and some useful know facts; in Section 3 we prove a higher order version of Struwe's decomposion under extra assumptions, which leads to the classical result of Struwe in \cite{Struwe}, and this assumption will be shown to be satisfied in our hyperbolic setting; in Section 4 we prove our global compactness result Theorem \ref{Global compactness}; in Section 5 we analyze the relationship of energy and sign of hyperbolic bubbles using Green function and convex cone decomposion; in section 6 we prove our main result, i.e. Theorem \ref{Main Theorem}.
+The paper is organized as follows.
+In Section~2, we collect notations, preliminaries and useful known facts.
+In Section~3, we prove a higher order Struwe decomposition under an interior concentration condition, which extends the classical result of \cite{Struwe}.
+In Section~4, we prove the global compactness result (Theorem~\ref{Global compactness}) by combining the Struwe decomposition with the geometry of $\mathbb{H}^n$.
+In Section~5, we analyze the energy--sign relationship of solutions to the infinity problem~\eqref{hyperbolic infinity problem} using Moreau's dual cone decomposition \cite{Moreau} and the Green's function positivity established by Lu and Yang \cite{LuYang2}, and derive the energy doubling inequality and the local Palais--Smale condition.
+In Section~6, we prove Theorem~\ref{Main Theorem} via a concentration--linking argument.